TotalCross/torizon-demo/PROMOTIONAL.md

 ## Running TotalCross Demo container ##

 You just need to add `docker-compose.yaml` to your Torizon `root` folder.
-See what model to use beloww:
+See what model to use below:

 [TABS]
 [TAB-TITLE] 32-bits modules [/TAB-TITLE]